dccuchile/wefe/README.rst

   Now, the documentation is divided into user guide and theoretical framework The user guide does not contain theoretical information.
   Instead, theoretical documentation can be found in the conceptual guides.
 - Improved API documentation and examples.
+Added multilingual examples contributed by the community.
 - The user guides are fully executable because they are now on notebooks.
 - There was also an important improvement in the API documentation and in metrics and debias examples.
 - Improved library testing mechanisms for metrics and debias methods.
 - Fixed wrong repr of query.
 Now the sets are in the correct order.
+- Implemented repr for WordEmbeddingModel.
+- Testing CI moved from CircleCI to GithubActions.
+- License changed to MIT.

 Version 0.3.2
 -------------